 Browser testing your website is of great importance these days.
 Why?
-Well simply because there are many different browsers out there that people are using and you want to make sure they’re all seeing your website how it should be.
+Well simply because there are many different browsers out there that people are using and you want to make sure they're all seeing your website how it should be.
+Also it should be a core factor when choosing your website development company.

 The following make up 98% of the Internet market share of browsers.
 So chances are you're going to be using one of them.
 This also means that your website should be compatible on all of them too, to avoid excluding potential customers.